 - Visit a museum for free (or nearly free): A number of museums allow free entry on Fridays.
 The Museum of Modern Art is free from 4 to 8pm on that day as is the Museum of the Moving Image.
 The Rubin Museum’s free Fridays run from 6 to 10pm, the New-York Historical Society from 6 to 8pm, and the Whitney Museum from 6 to 10pm.
-Remember that a number of museums—most prominently the Metropolitan Museum, the Brooklyn Museum, and the American Museum of Natural History—charge a “suggested donation,” meaning you could, without shame, pay just a nickel for entrance.
+For free days at other museums, and on other days of the week, take a look at this short article.

 - Attend a TV taping: You’ll get a behind-the-scenes peek at how Jimmy Fallon, Stephen Colbert, and other NYC-based TV stars work their magic.
 And you won’t pay a cent more than you would to see the show on TV in your own home.